 Our review is designed to help you maximize your score on the Microbiology NCLEX-RN/PN® Exam.
-StatPearls questions and articles are linked directly to NCLEX-RN/PN® content outlines.
+StatPearls questions and articles are based on our experts review of the NCLEX-RN/PN® topics.
 Each review course is designed to empower you to assess your knowledge and understanding of medical principles and concepts found on the Microbiology NCLEX-RN/PN® Exam.

 Achieve top scores

 The StatPearls microbiology questions will help you achieve a top score on the Microbiology NCLEX-RN/PN® Test.
 207 authors and 3 editors have contributed to the development of the Microbiology NCLEX-RN/PN® Exam content, which is continuously refined and updated to improve your learning experience.

 How many hours is the Microbiology NCLEX-RN/PN® Exam?